lightspeedwp/.github/README.md

-# LightSpeed WordPress Development Community Health Files
+# LightSpeed Default Community Health Files

 > Adds community files to repos that haven't setup their own.